- Vital Pediatric Healthcare Services in the Community

 If Loyola’s clinicians determine that your child has an illness that needs treatment beyond the scope of the mobile unit, we will refer your child for additional care at Loyola or one of our partner organizations.

-What Treatments are Available at the Pediatric Mobile Health Unit?
+Available Treatments at the Pediatric Mobile Health Unit:

 - Asthma care